Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 <a name="-IoxFromGo"></a>

 ### IoxFromGo
-GO to IOX: Top level of a pub-sub message.
+GO to IOX: Top level of a pub/sub message.
 An IoxFromGo message can only contain one PubSubFromGo message.